2gotgrossman/Haskell/Prog Lang Presentation.md

 magenta :: RGB
 magenta = MkRGB 255 0 255

--- Or we can combine them!
+-- Or we can combine them
 data Color
   = Red
   | Blue